alakkis/credit-default-prediction-xai/README.md

-# Credit Default Prediction – End-to-End Classification Project
+ # Credit Default Prediction using Explainable AI (XAI)

 This project builds a machine learning system to predict whether a person is likely to default on a loan.
 It demonstrates how real-world financial features can be used to develop accurate and explainable ML models.